 Go to System > Detectors > Shock detection.

-Turn on shock detection, and set a value for the shock sensitivity.
+Turn on shock detection, and adjust the shock sensitivity.

 Create a rule: